 I didn’t begin writing a novel until about four years ago.
 But I had written extensively on international and foreign law for forty years.
 I started out with a provincial education in Connecticut, receiving a B.S. and J.D. from UConn and an M.A (Economics) from Trinity, all within thirty miles of my boyhood home in West Hartford, Connecticut.
-Then OSC and three years on destroyers broadened my vision and led me to three law degrees, one in the U.S., one in France and one in Mexico.
+OCS and three years on destroyers broadened my vision and led me to obtain three law degrees, one in the U.S., one in France, and one in Mexico.
 My world became the world.
 I taught at several law schools in the U.S., and more abroad, including London, Frankfurt, Guatemala, Mexico, Paris, Florence, Lisbon, and Barcelona.
 It was a dream life and I enjoyed every minute.

 When I stepped down from teaching I decided to shift focus to something about fly fishing.
 I began building a wooden drift boat, the Osprey in my novels.
-I went through a superb guide school at World Cast Anglers in Jackson Hole, and was even offered a full-time job guiding with a leading outfitter.
+I went through a superb guide school at World Cast Anglers (Orvis) in Jackson Hole, and was even offered a full-time job guiding with a leading outfitter.
 But I thought that was a little strenuous career to begin at 74!
 So I decided to use Osprey to take out friends and work for such organizations as Project Healing Waters.
-I have towed Osprey from St. Augustine to Montana twice over the past three years and will do so again in 2014.
+I have towed Osprey from St. Augustine to Montana twice over the past three years and will do so again in 2015.

 Occasional work for the State Department over the years in such unstable areas as Yugoslavia, Cuba, the Sudan, Paraguay, Guatemala and others, gave me an understanding of our intelligence operations abroad.
-Thus, the idea for a novel about a fly fishing guide who was once an international law professor but after some clandestine work in Guatemala was placed in a protection program with a new name - Macduff Brooks - and new locations - Montana and St. Augustine.
+Thus, the idea for a novel about a fly fishing guide who was once an international law professor, but after some clandestine work in Guatemala was placed in a protection program with a new name - Macduff Brooks - and new locations - Montana and St. Augustine.
 I wanted Macduff to be a good guy - not the kind of guide character who is too often the center of a novel and who is fleeing from years “back east” of involvement in excessive abuse of drugs and alcohol, and mistreatment of other persons.